 Buying an engagement ring can be a stressful, difficult experience (although our guides can make it significantly easier).
 From cut and clarity to color and more, there are several factors you’ll need to keep in mind to make sure you get the highest quality ring for your budget.

 One factor that people often worry about when buying an engagement ring is the size of the diamond.
 Thanks to the countless articles published every year about celebrity engagement rings, it’s easy to assume that the average diamond is far larger than it really is.
+If all your diamond information is coming from celebrity gossip, you may think its expected to buy this 1.1 million dollar oval diamond from Blue Nile.

 Below, we’ve looked at the data to determine how large (or more specifically, how heavy) the average diamond engagement ring is.
 We’ve also covered how you can get the best possible value on an engagement ring, helping you buy the highest quality ring within your budget.